RexManglicmot/ai_inference_stream_vs_batch/rex_learning_log.md

 - stuck on logging vs smoke test.
 Also, Shoudl smoke test be in a separate script to uncomplicate things?
 Issue I have now is logging in the core script AND in the smoek test?

+- Need to brush up on logging info, debug, and error